TokenMarketNet/sto/docs/source/payout.rst

 The command line tool supports a simple CSV input to make payouts to shareholders.

-* Shares are exchanged here for ether or tokens like Gemini USD.
+* If you own security tokens, you are entitled to the payouts.

 * ``payout-distribute`` takes in the input csv with investor info.